-The structure of OpenSIMPLY is as a stack of layers where the lowest provides discrete event simulation approach (DES).
-The principles of DES can be formulated in these concepts:
+The structure of OpenSIMPLY is like a stack of layers where the lowest one provides discrete event simulation approach (DES).
+The principles of discrete event simulation can be represented by these concepts:

-That is a sequence of actions that fully or partially describe an object behavior.
-Use here the traffic lights as an example object.
-The actions in this case are the changing of the light color: from red to yellow, from yellow to green, and so on.
-A certain color changing is described as a certain process.
+By "process" in DES understood a sequence of actions that fully or partially describe the behavior of the object under study.
+As an example a traffic lights will be used as an object.
+Action of traffic lights in this case is light color switching: from red to yellow, from yellow to green, and so on.
+Color switchings are described in a process.
 A process can be activated or suspended.
+For example traffic lights process has to suspended after green light switching to activate a process for cars simulation.
 Active process is suspended when another process is activated.
 Only one process can be active in the certain time.
-Therefore it has to be known which time which process has to be activated.
+Therefore for DES somehow it has to be known which time which process has to be activated.

 An event concept is a cornerstone of DES: not every time quantum is simulated, but only a certain time points when a process has to be activated or suspended.
-For traffic lights example it has to simulate only the time points of colors switching: from red to yellow, from yellow to green, and so on.
-The time in between is of no interest.
+For traffic lights example it has to simulate only a time points of light color switching.
+A time in between the switching is of no interest.
 A time point presents in simulation only when the state of object is changing.
 Such state changing is understood in DES as an event.
-If the state of the object is stable then in term of DES no event happens.
-If there is no event, no simulation actions should be performed concerning this object.
-That important and reasonable concept in DES saves a lot of simulation runtime.
+If object state is stable then in term of DES no event happens.
+If there is no event, no simulation actions for this object should be performed.
+This important and reasonable concept in DES saves a lot of simulation runtime.

-So, as DES operates with events they should be kept somewhere.
-This job is carried out by a special list called schedule.
-It keeps the items containing events and corresponding processes.
-Such item is called event notice.
-They are ordered in schedule accordingly to event time.
+So, as DES operates with events the information about should be kept somewhere and ordered.
+This job is carried out by a special list called "schedule".
+It keeps items with events information: time points and corresponding processes.
+Such items are called "event notices".
+They are ordered in schedule accordingly to event time points.
 The first item contains the earliest event, the last one contains the latest.
-Inserting of event notice on a proper position in schedule is called event planning.
+The inserting of event notice on a proper position in schedule is called "event planning".

-It is as follows: a process of the first event notice is activating.
-If a process has a time pause in behavior description, then a process is suspended on pause point, and next active phase of process is planned: current event notice is removed from schedule, and a new one containing pause ending time is inserted into schedule on certain position.
-And simulation is going on: a process of the first event notice is activating, and so on.
+It is as follows: if schedule is not empty, a process of first event notice is activated.
+If a process has a time pause in behavior description, a process is suspended on pause point.
+A suspension interrupts a process execution, and plans next active phase of process.
+For event planning current event notice is removed from schedule, and a new one containing pause ending time is inserted into schedule on certain position.
+After that a simulation is going on: a process of first event notice is activated ...

 OpenSIMPLY tutorial contains the practical examples with detailed description.
 All of them are ready to compile.